AlexanderIbrahim1/pimc-sim/PLAN.md

   - look up how I did it before
     - figure out the shortcomings, benefits, etc.
   - I can use the same strategy with the old `qmc.input` file with the new `.toml` file
-- I might want to make the paths to the PESs absolute, and read from the toml file
-  - so the simulations can work regardless of the directory they are created in
 - maybe make the code that manages all the simulations, part of the same repo for the publication
   - the data analysis stuff is already there anyways
   - there are pros and cons (more localized stuff, mixing things that *might* be better off separate)